springfall2008/batpred/README.md

 - Multiple inverter support depends on running all inverters in lockstep, that is each will charge at the same time to the same %

-- When user_config_enable is set to True a set of input_number and switch configurations are created in Home Assistant which can be used to tune the predictions and charging/discharging
+- When **user_config_enable** is set to True a set of input_number and switch configurations are created in Home Assistant which can be used to tune the predictions and charging/discharging

 ## Install

 - You must have GivTCP installed and running first
   - You will need at least 24 hours history in HA for this to work correctly, the default is 7 days (but you configure this back 1 day if you need to)
 - Install AppDaemon add-on https://github.com/hassio-addons/addon-appdaemon
-   - Set the time_zone correctly in appdaemon.yml (e.g. Europe/London)
+   - Set the **time_zone** correctly in appdaemon.yml (e.g. Europe/London)
-   - Add 'thread_duration_warning_threshold: 30' to the appdaemon.yml file in the appdaemon section
+   - Add **thread_duration_warning_threshold: 30** to the appdaemon.yml file in the appdaemon section

 ### HACS install